mikemccracken/bundle-apache-processing-mapreduce/README.md

 This bundle provides a complete deployment of the core components of the [Apache Hadoop 2.4.1](http://hadoop.apache.org/docs/r2.4.1/) platform to perform distributed data analytics at scale.
+These components
+include: HDFS master (NameNode), YARN master (ResourceManager), Secondary NameNode, compute slaves (DataNode and NodeManager), and a client node.
 Deploying this bundle gives you a fully configured and connected Apache Hadoop cluster on any supported cloud, which can be easily scaled to meet workload demands.

 ## Deploying this bundle

-In this deployment, the HDFS master, YARN master, compute nodes, and HDFS SecondaryNameNode are deployed on separate machines.
+In this deployment, the aforementioned components are deployed on separate units.
+To deploy this bundle, simply use:

     juju quickstart apache-core-batch-processing

-This starts with two compute nodes.
-To add additional compute nodes, simply use `juju add-unit`.
-For example, to add two additional compute nodes (bringing the total to four):
+This starts with three compute nodes, and one node of each other service.
+To scale the cluster, use:

     juju add-unit compute-slave -n 2

+This will add two additional compute-slave nodes, for a total of five.

 ## Deploying in Network-Restricted Environments